pip-services/pip-services-docs/content/en/getting_started/tutorials/microservice_facade/step7.md

 {{< tabselector "Node" ".NET" "Golang" "Dart" "Python" "Java" >}}

-Before we can run our facade, we need to add three more things: a factory for the component’s we’ve created, a container, and the code that will run it all.
-The process of implementing these pieces is the same as the one described in [Data Microservice](../../data_microservice), so this time around we’ll just list the code:
+Before we can run our facade, we need to add three more things: a factory for the component's we've created, a container, and the code that will run it all.
+The process of implementing these pieces is the same as the one described in [Data Microservice](../../data_microservice), so this time around we'll just list the code:

 Create three factories in the **pip_facades_sample_python/build/** folder: